How to Improve Employee Training Engagement

 4. Reduce the barriers to training access

 Sometimes, just giving people a choice can be enough to make a difference.
-While some employees may prefer desktop learning options, where they can complete training at their desk, others may prefer mobile learning options that allow them to choose when and where they learn.
+While some employees may prefer desktop learning options, where they can complete training at their desks, others may prefer mobile learning options that allow them to choose when and where they learn.
 We all learn in different ways.
-By broadening the options, we give people a chance to learn in a way that is better suited to them.
+By broadening the options, we give everyone a chance to learn in a way that is better suited to them.

 5. Regularly refresh your training content